Feedback so far

 During the fourth and final stage of consultation, two summits will be held in Alice Springs and Darwin on 24 March and 29 March 2017 respectively, where a draft Economic Development Framework, draft Infrastructure Strategy and draft Infrastructure Plan will be presented to Territorians.

-Over 100 people attended the economic summit in Alice Springs (24 March 2017) to provide input to the Territory’s draft Economic Development Framework.
+Over 400 people attended the economic summits in Alice Springs (24 March 2017) and Darwin (29 March 2017) to provide input to the Territory’s draft Economic Development Framework.

-The summit included keynote addresses outlining the position of the Territory economy, the purpose and directions for the summit and the challenge of meeting the Territory’s future infrastructure needs.
-For further information, please view Communique #1.
+The summits included keynote addresses outlining the position of the Territory economy, the purpose and directions for the summits and the challenge of meeting the Territory’s future infrastructure needs.